Secodis/TSS-WEB/General/FAQ.md

 ## Don't We Already Have Enough AppSec Standards?

 There are, in fact, several well-established AppSec standards and best practice projects today.
-However, rather than competing with these, TSS-WEB aims to provide companies with the means needed to effectively implement them.
+However, rather than competing with these, TSS-WEB aims to provide companies with guidance needed to effectively implement them in their organization.

 ## How Can I Use TSS-WEB?